quarkusio/quarkus-images/README.md

 * **ubi-quarkus-native-image** - provides the `native-image` executable.
 Used by the Maven and Gradle plugin from Quarkus to build linux64 executables
 * **centos-quarkus-maven** - Image delivering GraalVM, Maven, Podman and Builah; this image can be used to build a native executable from source.
-* **ubi-quarkus-native-s2i** - S2I builder image for OpenShift
+* **ubi-quarkus-native-s2i** - S2I builder image for OpenShift building a native image from source code (using Gradle or Maven)
+* **ubi-quarkus-native-binary-s2i** - S2I builder  image for OpenShift taking a pre-built native executable as input

 To pull these images use:

 * `docker pull quay.io/quarkus/ubi-quarkus-native-image:VERSION`
 * `docker pull quay.io/quarkus/centos-quarkus-maven:VERSION`
+* `docker pull quay.io/quarkus/ubi-quarkus-native-s2i:VERSION`
-* `docker pull quay.io/quarkus/ubi-quarkus-native-s2:VERSION`
+* `docker pull quay.io/quarkus/ubi-quarkus-native-binary-s2i:VERSION`

 with _VERSION_ the version.
-The version matches the GraalVM version used in the image, for example: `19.0.2`.
+The version matches the GraalVM version used in the image, for example: `19.2.0`.

 # Ubi minimal + GraalVM + native-image Image - ubi-quarkus-native-image